kexa-io/Kexa/documentation/Documentation-Kexa.md

   ```

 - Linux:

   ```bash
   ./initKexa.sh -c
   ```

 <div id="basic-configuration"></div>

 ## **Basic configuration**

 Here you can define the providers you want to retrieve data from, and for each one, which rules file you want to check.

-- You can find the available providers name for this in /enum/provider.enum.ts
+- You can find the available providers name for this in `./Kexa/enum/provider.enum.ts`.
-- The 'rules' field is mandatory to specify the rules to be applied to each environment.
+- The `rules` field is mandatory to specify the rules to be applied to each environment.

 ```yaml
 {